status-im/specs/docs/stable/2-account.md

 #### Decompression Example

-For the user the decompression process is exactly the same as compression with the exception that the user MUST provide a compressed public key for decompression.
+For the user, the decompression process is exactly the same as compression with the exception that the user MUST provide a compressed public key for decompression.
 Else the decompression algorithm will fail.

 For further guidance on the implementation of public key de/compression consult the [`status-go` implementation and tests](https://github.com/status-im/status-go/blob/c9772325f2dca76b3504191c53313663ca2efbe5/api/utils_test.go).